 - The gut microbiome may play an important role in the management of PCOS

-- Support recommendations for a low AGEs dietary content in women with PCOS by advising a whole plant-based diet.
+- Support recommendations for a low AGEs dietary content in people with PCOS by advising a whole plant-based diet.

 - Encourage women to reduce high AGE foods to combat insulin resistance, inflammation and oxidative stress.

-- A thorough nutritional assessment is useful to facilitate women with PCOS maintain lifestyle changes
+- A thorough nutritional assessment is useful to facilitate people with PCOS maintain lifestyle changes

 - Additional measures may be necessary to treat fertility, hirsutism or irregular periods, acne